ryandougc/healthcare-php/README.md

 #### Commiting Changes
 ```
-git commit -m "[message]" //commit changes and pushes to repository
+git commit -m "[message]" //commit changes to local git repository (not github)
+git push //pushes changes to this github repository.
+You must pull all changes before being able to push anything
 ```

 #### Retrieving Changes